cloudmesh-community/fa18-523-66/project-report/report.md

 * Volume - volume of traded stocks
 * Adj_Close - adjusted to include any influential corporate actions and distributions

 The final dataset required is the given day's data about the stock.
 This can be available in one of two ways: parsing the Yahoo Finance website for each stock or by parsing the CNN Business website for a complete summary table for all the stocks.
 Both methods are implemented via python scripts and the pandas toolkit.
-To parse the Yahoo Finance website for data, the first step involved is to download static files of the html pages (????this would reduce overhead).
+To parse the Yahoo Finance website for data, the first step involved is to download static files of the html pages.
 Then it is a simple case of parsing the HTML documents.
 The similar process can be followed to downloas the summary statistics from the CNN website.

-Note that it is also possible to download historical data from the  U.S. Securities and Exchange Commission (SEC) website if quandl is not preferred [@https://www.sec.gov/].
+Note that it is also possible to download historical data from the  U.S. Securities and Exchange Commission (SEC) website if quandl is not preferred [@www-sec].

 ### Design